nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Legend | Description
 -------|-------------
-d | Day in the calendar month, ranging from 0 - 31, without leading zeroes Mmm | 3-letter textual representation of a month in the calendar year, ranging from Jan - Dec, case sensitive yyyy | Numerical 4-digit representation of a year in the calendar, e.g. 2021
+dd | Day in the calendar month, ranging from 0 - 31, without leading zeroes Mmm | 3-letter textual representation of a month in the calendar year, ranging from Jan - Dec, case sensitive yyyy | Numerical 4-digit representation of a year in the calendar, e.g. 2021